alphagov/government-service-design-manual/service-manual/design-and-content/resources/grids.md

 ## Using the mixin

-The [mixin](https://github.com/alphagov/government-service-design-manual/blob/master/assets/stylesheets/design-patterns/_regular-grid.scss) accepts two arguments:
+The [mixin](https://github.com/alphagov/government-service-design-manual/blob/master/assets/stylesheets/design-patterns/_regular-grid.scss) accepts the following arguments:

 `$columns` : The number of columns in the grid, or an array representing the relative width of each column.

 `$min-height` : An optional minimum height for grid elements.
 Useful if your grid elements contain varied amounts of content.

+`$max-rows` : Adds IE7,8 support for grids with varied column widths.
+See below for details.

 The mixin is tag-agnostic, so the elements can be list items, divs, paragraphs etc.
 Avoid applying border effects to the elements as this will throw out the widths.